SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

 This method simplifies as much as possible the configuration needed to set up a concentrator in order to collect logs and send them on each relevant Intakes.

 !!!
 Warning
-    In this method each technology MUST send their logs on different ports (of your choice) of the concentrator in order to make it work.
+    In this method, each technology MUST send their logs on different ports (of your choice) of the concentrator in order to make it work.
 The main principle of this method is to discriminate each technology by port to link them with the right Intake key.

 Please find our English tutorial video below to see how to configure the forwarder !
 French version is also available [here](https://youtu.be/CSEG2flmffE){:target="_blank"}.
 [![French tutorial](https://img.youtube.com/vi/CSEG2flmffE/0.jpg)](https://youtu.be/BwydQiWMlv0){:target="_blank"}